thanhphat2609/Boston_Crime_Analysis/README.md

 # Boston Crime Analysis using Microsoft Fabric

-This is a project that I use Microsoft Fabric (All in one) for ETL the dataset from KaggleApi and after ETL I create Data Warehouse and show the Report of Boston Crime.
+This is a project that I use Microsoft Fabric (All in one) for ETL the dataset from KaggleApi.
+After ETL I create Data Warehouse and show the Report of Boston Crime.

 ## Installation